Updated on: September 23, 2023

 - Tap App Privacy Report.

-This will give you a report detailing all your iOS apps’ current permissions, making it easy to make changes that promote your security.
-With Norton 360 Deluxe, the Privacy Monitor will also give you a list of data brokers selling your personally identifying information (PII) and request your removal from any database.
+This provides you with a report that outlines all the current permissions of your iOS apps, simplifying the process of making changes that enhance your security.
+Additionally, with Norton 360 Deluxe, the Privacy Monitor will provide you with a list of data brokers who are selling your personal identification information (PII) and ask for your exclusion from any database.

 Frequently Asked Questions